marcolumia/ffuf-scripts/README.md

-# ffuf-scripts
+# ffuf scripts
- A collection of scripts that enable different kinds of payloads to be used with ffuf
+A collection of scripts and payload generators for different workflows and usage scenarios to be used with [ffuf](https://github.com/ffuf/ffuf#get-parameter-fuzzing).